microsoft/app-camp/docs/internal/labFormat.md

       <div>Caption 3</div>
     </div>

-??? info "Expand for more information"
+??? info "TL;DR"
-    Use this format to explain
+    Use this format to provide ancillary details that may be of interest but are not essential